What to Do for Valentine’s Day: Choose Slavery-Free Chocolate

 Before you grab those pink and red Hershey’s Kisses or that special Valentine’s Day-themed Kit Kat bar to complete the Valentine’s Day trifecta, let’s talk for a minute about where that chocolate came from, OK?

 Unfortunately, most commercially-made chocolate is produced under terrible conditions.
 That includes child slaves harvesting the cocoa for those pretty heart-shaped boxes of chocolate.
-Here’s a CNN report on child slavery in the chocolate industry:
+The CNN report at the top of this page sheds some light on child slavery in the chocolate industry.

 That is the bad news.
 The good news?
 You can find slavery-free chocolate!
 Here are some tips on how to make sure that chocolate you lovingly chose was made with love, too.

 When you’re grabbing that bar or box of chocolates, take a good look at the box.
 Ethical chocolate will have a third-party certification, like Fair Trade or Rainforest Alliance, that helps you know that your chocolate wasn’t harvested by child slaves or otherwise exploited workers.

 The thing about certifications is that they are very expensive.
 Just like with the organic label, there are some small companies that source their ingredients ethically but can’t afford the pricey certification.
 If you know a chocolate producer that you like, talk to them about where their cocoa comes from or do a little digging about their corporate social responsibility policies.
 You might just be pleasantly surprised!